Skip to Main Content

 Note: If you present your data in a table/chart, also include a narrative summary to explain how the results relate to your review objectives and questions.

-JBI also advise (Reviewers' Manual: 11.3.8.1 Results) the results can also be classified under main conceptual categories, such as:
+JBI advise (11.3.8.1 Search results) results can be classified under main conceptual categories, such as:

 • intervention type

-• study population (and sample size, if it is the case)
+• population (and sample size, if it is the case)

 • methodology adopted